equalisysdev/UIF-Images/README.md

 The extensions for the file type are `.uif` (Unoptimized Image Format) and `.cuif` (Compressed Unoptimized Image Format).

+> See note on compression below.

+## PPM Formating info

+Only the P3 (ASCII PPM) mode is curently supported as an input PPM format.

+To make the file compatible, you may have to make some changes before submitting the file to the converter:
+- Please remove all commentary lines (starts with #)
+- Please adapt the file so all data is in the range of 0-255
+- Please remove the maxval line (the one that specifies the maximum value for a pixel, usually 255)

 ## Compression

 The useful data is compressed with LZ4 algorithm, which is a fast compression algorithm.
 However, the 2 first bytes